JSE Limited

-The JSE Limited (previously the JSE Securities Exchange and the Johannesburg Stock Exchange) is a stock exchange in South Africa, and the largest in Africa by market capitalization.
-It has been located in Sandton, Gauteng, since it moved from Johannesburg CBD in 2000.
+The JSE Limited (previously the JSE Securities Exchange and the Johannesburg Stock Exchange, and commonly referred to as the JSE) is a stock exchange in South Africa and the largest in Africa by market capitalization.
+It has been located in Sandton, Gauteng, since it moved from the Johannesburg CBD in 2000.

-As of July 2025, the JSE had a market capitalization of R21 trillion (€1.05 trillion/£911 billion/$1.23 trillion), and a total of 435 listed companies.
+As of January 2026, the JSE had a market capitalization of R24,22 trillion (roughly €1.27 trillion / £1.1 trillion / $1.48 trillion), and a total of 431 listed companies.
 In the same month, the FTSE/JSE All-Share Index (ALSI) hit 100,000 points - the highest since its foundation.

+The JSE accounts for around 60% of Africa's total equity market value, with large, liquid, globally-integrated companies across numerous economic sectors.
+In terms of market cap, it is larger than the next nine ranking African stock exchanges combined.

 History

 The discovery of gold on the Witwatersrand in 1886 led to many mining and financial companies opening and a need soon arose for a stock exchange.
 The first share transactions on the Rand took place in a rustic canvas tent, with trade taking place on Sundays, as this was the only day when mining was not allowed, owing to a strictly enforced regulation prohibiting the entry of African workers to the gold reefs.